petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 Head over to https://calkit.io and log in with your GitHub account.
 Click the button to create a new project.
 Let's title ours "RANS boundary layer validation".
-We'll keep this private for now, though in general you shouldn't be scared to work openly.
+We'll keep this private for now
+(though in general you shouldn't be scared to work openly).
 Creating a project on Calkit also creates the project Git repo on GitHub.

 Next, clone the repo to your local machine with the Git CLI, GitHub CLI, or GitHub desktop app.

+TODO: Clone with Calkit so the remote is setup, or setup the remote on create.

 TODO: Show cloning screenshot.